-Some like peace and quiet with no one else around, others like a bit more action.
-Some like good facilities such as shelters, BBQs and parking areas, others like to go back to basics.
+Some like peace and quiet with no one else around, while others prefer a bit more action.
+Some like to have good facilities available, such as shelters, BBQs and parking areas, while others prefer to go back to basics.

 Beautiful parks, great beaches and quiet hideaways to enjoy a great afternoon outside, with sensational views right at your feet.

 1. Bradleys Head